pwall567/pipelines/README.md

 Pipeline library for Java.

-This library enables the construction of "pipelines", in which data (frequently in the form of `int` values) is pumped in at one end and values are emitted at the other.
+This library enables the construction of &ldquo;pipelines&rdquo;, in which data (frequently in the form of `int` values) is pumped in at one end and values are emitted at the other.
 The conversion may be one-to-one, one-to-many or many-to-one.

 A frequent use is for character encoding (conversion of bytes to characters and _vice versa_) and several classes are